adenseaman/sortable_bundle/README.md

 First enter the *distributed\_map* directory and execute the **./runme.sh** file from the console.
 This will fire up several Erlang nodes on your computer, as well as a console node, connect them all together in a cluster, and give you some instructions.

 Type **distmap:slow\_example()** to see a play-by-play of the distributed processing of a trivial job.
 This will prompt you for input and intentionally runs very slowly so you can see what's going on.
-The most interested part is when it kills one of the Erlang nodes and later brings it back, all without interrupting the job processing.
+The most interesting part is when it kills one of the Erlang nodes and later brings it back, all without interrupting the job processing.

 If you type **distmap:fast\_example()** you'll see a play-by-play of processing a trivial but much larger job at full speed, without killing an Erlang node.